electricjones/games-do-good-list/README.md

 - **[Why Video Games Can be Good for You](https://www.gamedesigning.org/why-video-games-are-good/)** A list of 10 positive effects games can have, each with solid sources.
 - **[Yes, Video Games are Good...for Your Mind and Body](https://www.idtech.com/blog/video-games-are-good-for-you)** A detailed, but accessible description of the positive effects gaming can have on the body, brain, and mind.
 All with sources.
 - **[Why Dungeons & Dragons is Good for You (In Real Life)](https://www.youtube.com/watch?v=6PaHJqpQnyw)** A TED Talk
+- **[Research shows playing first-person shooters improves learning abilities, cognitive function](https://www.polygon.com/2013/1/30/3932876/research-playing-first-person-shooters-improves-learning-abilities-cognitive-function)** This article from Polygon discusses studies indicating that playing first-person action games can enhance cognitive abilities and learning skills.
+- **[The benefits of video games](https://www.sciencefocus.com/the-human-body/the-benefits-of-video-games-why-screen-time-isnt-always-bad)** BBC Science Focus Magazine - The positive impacts of video games, including their therapeutic uses and potential to foster social connections.
+- **[What Gaming Does to Your Brain—and How You Might Benefit](https://www.wired.com/story/what-gaming-does-to-your-brain-how-you-might-benefit/)** WIRED - Cognitive advantages of playing video games, such as enhanced problem-solving skills, improved attention, and increased mental agility.
+- **[Seven reasons why grown ups should play more video games](https://www.theguardian.com/technology/2017/jan/05/why-grown-ups-should-play-more-video-games)** The Guardian - Various benefits of video gaming for adults, including cognitive improvements, stress relief, and social connections.

 ### [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg) - YouTube
 The premier YouTube channel on all things videogames from a serious perspective.